 Items included in the financial statements of the Company are measured in the currency of the primary economic environment in which the Company operates (the "functional currency").
-The Directors have determined that the functional currency of the Company is US Dollars, as it is the currency in which the Company's investments are denominated, a significant proportion (although not the majority) of capital raised, and in which the majority of the Company's expenses are incurred.
+With effect from 28 November 2018, the Directors determined that the functional currency of the Company is US Dollars, as it is the currency in which the Company's investments are denominated, a significant proportion (although not the majority) of capital raised, and in which the majority of the Company's expenses are incurred.
 The Directors have selected Sterling as the presentation currency of the Company.